 Exhale through pursed lips, allowing your abdominal muscles to sort of cave inward and contract as you empty yourself of air.
 Do this for a few minutes at a time, working up to longer bouts as needed.

 Hit the Weights

-If you're not lifting weights at least three days a week, you might want to make it a priority.
+If you're not lifting weights at least two to three days a week, you might want to make it a priority.
 And if you're hitting the gym this much already, you might want to kick up the intensity and focus on the moves you're doing.

 "Testosterone level is stimulated with significant, short-duration muscle effort, such as weightlifting intensely, but for less than an hour," says Dr. Greuner.
 Keeping a solid amount of weights in your training regimen can help you maintain and even build muscle.

-4 Mistakes Holding You Back
+Four Mistakes Holding You Back

 You can have the best intentions, but if you're making any of these mistakes you might find it nearly impossible to get lean and stay lean as you age.

 - Too much endurance exercise.
 Arciero advises guys to tone it down on cardio; endurance exercise breaks down muscle too quickly.
 Stick to two to three days of cardio per week, and focus on shorter, high-intensity sessions when you can.

 - Overtraining with weights.
 If you don't give yourself enough recovery time between workouts, your muscles never fully repair, rebuild and grow, says Arciero.
 Make sure you're giving your body adequate rest between sessions as well as one to two days of complete rest each week.
 You may even want to do one de-loading week once every three months, which means taking a short, planned period of recovery where you decrease the amount and/or intensity of your training sessions.